 Participants engage in a rigorous six-week program delivered via a web-based platform and facilitated by the NICHE team.
 The designated NICHE coordinator at each hospital receives tools to plan and prepare how the course will be delivered over the six-week period.
 All the tools and resources are provided to participants.
 The LTP will give your team the opportunity to:

-- Have on-demand access to comprehensive program topics including: An overview of NICHE models, staff education; an introduction to the Geriatric Institutional Assessment Profile (GIAP); other clinical, financial, and organizational measurement approaches to evaluate program effectiveness.
+- Have on-demand access to comprehensive program topics including: an overview of NICHE models, staff education; other clinical, financial, and organizational measurement approaches to evaluate program effectiveness.

 - Receive readings and assignments to guide the planning of NICHE implementation in your hospital from the NICHE Implementation and Planning Guide and the book Evidence-Based Geriatric Nursing Protocols for Best Practice.

 - Develop an Action Plan, which will be reviewed and discussed with your team by a NICHE expert.
 This is an essential step in becoming a NICHE designated site.

 At a minimum: three people responsible for steering the initiative: a nurse clinician leader, a clinical educator, and an administrator or manager.

 Recommended: in addition to above, direct care staff and other disciplines (medical, rehab, social work, pharmacy, etc.).

 The cost of the Leadership Training Program for new sites is $4,950 per hospital, which covers the cost of the three initial participants and all program materials.
 Additional participants are $350 each.
 Existing NICHE sites can train additional staff members at a price of $1,650 each.
 Lower prices are available for small and critical access hospitals.

 For more information about NICHE, contact our team today.

 Acute Care Leadership Training Program